-If your bonus is less than $20,000 you can generally expect to receive it in a lump sum, upon completion of the terms in your contract.
-This is generally after completion of your initial technical training.
+If your bonus is less than $20,000, you can generally expect to receive it in a lump sum upon completion of the terms in your contract.
+This is generally after the completion of your initial technical training.

 If your bonus is more than $20,000, you can generally expect to receive half upfront (again, upon completion of training), and the remainder spread out among annual installments.

 The Navy pays out its annual installments on October 1, which is the start of the fiscal year.
 The other branches of the service pay their enlistment and reenlistment bonuses on the anniversary of the date you received your initial installment.